 Then came the reality of “you need to make a living,” followed by raising a family, and a million and one responsibilities that (predominantly) women take on to make sure that everything and everyone is taken care of.

 But mid-life posed some questions that only art could answer.
-When I was diagnosed with OCD, it was painting that got me through the toughest days.
-I was transported back to that eight-year-old kid, totally absorbed in line and color.
+So I picked up a paintbrush and was transported back to that eight-year-old kid, totally absorbed in line and color.
 My paintings multiplied, filling up my studio with cheer.
 And now I hope to share that cheer with you.

 I have worked in every medium imaginable: charcoal and pastel, watercolor, acrylics, acrylic ink, oils, collage, airbrush and spray paint.
 Currently, I am in love with the spontaneity of watercolor.
 The way the color saturates the paper—creating unpredictable blends and organic textures—makes every piece unique.